 How can people pay for a tour to watch other’s misery?
 As if they were going to the movies, and soon would head back to their ”reality” in their four star hotels.

-Now tourists are willing to take a step forward, to stop only feeling pity for the people in the country they’re visiting and actually start to help them.
+Now tourists are willing to take a step forward.
+Instead of only feeling sorry for the people in the country they’re visiting, and leaving, they are now starting to to help them.

 Are you willing to take that step?